Pink Dot SG: Pink Dot SG 2022

+Pink Dot SG 2023

+The 15th Pink Dot was held on 24 June 2023, and was the first edition since Section 377A was repealed.

+Politicians spotted attending the event included PAP's Eric Chua and Derrick Goh; WP's Louis Chua and He Ting Ru; and PSP's Hazel Poa along with several members.

+Reverting to the traditional mass light formation of the pink dot, volunteers and attendees assembled to form a light display featuring the word "Family" at around 8.40pm.
+This theme reflected the shift in advocacy post-377A, championing the inclusion and support of families that do not fit the traditional mould.

+Pink Dot SG 2024

+The 16th Pink Dot was held 29 June 2024.
+Attendees were encouraged to pen messages to newly sworn in Prime Minister Lawrence Wong.

+Politicians spotted attending the event included PAP's Eric Chua, Darryl David, Carrie Tan, and Derrick Goh; WP's Jamus Lim, Louis Chua, and He Ting Ru; and PSP's Jeffrey Khoo and Lim Cher Hong.

+The pink dot light formation for the finale featured the word "Equality".

+Pink Dot SG 2025

+The 17th Pink Dot was held on 28 June 2025, with the theme "Different Stories, Same Love".

+Politicians spotted attending the event included PAP's Alex Yeo and Ng Shi Xuan; WP's Louis Chua and He Ting Ru; and PSP's Samuel Lim.

+A community time capsule was sealed, to be reopened in 2050.

 International events

-Many LGBT organisations and individuals around the world were inspired by the event in Singapore to organise their own Pink Dot events.
+Many LGBTQ organisations and individuals around the world were inspired by the event in Singapore to organise their own Pink Dot events.
 Three were held on the same day as Pink Dot SG 2011, and many others followed the success of this event.
 Pink Dot events have been organised in places such as Hong Kong, Montreal, Toronto, New York, Okinawa, Utah, Anchorage, London, Penang and Taiwan.
 Common to all events was the gathering of participants in a Pink Dot formation.

 Pink Dot Anchorage

 As an Alaska PrideFest event, Pink Dot Anchorage organised a gathering on 18 June 2011 at the Anchorage Town Square.
 Approximately 100 participants attended and created a heart-shaped formation.

 Pink Dot Hong Kong

-2011

-On 24 June 2011, Hong Kong's Pink Alliance organised a gathering at Psychic Jack Lounge in Central Hong Kong.

-2014

-Inspired by Pink Dot Singapore, Pink Dot HK 2014 was held on 15 June in Tamar Park.
-Pink Dot HK was co-organized by the LGBT groups BigLove Alliance and Pink Alliance and ran under the theme "We Are Family: The Freedom to Love".
-The event included an outdoor picnic and funfair, as well as a closing concert featuring performers Denise Ho and Anthony Wong.
-The event was widely covered by local media, including the Oriental Daily News.
-Turnout was estimated at 12,000.

-Before the event, the Bank of America Tower was decorated in pink to publicise the event.